EmekaOrji/Conquering-Responsive-Layout/README.md

 ## Day 9

-- With many updates I'm making to this READEME, I found out I had been creating links on markdown in a totally wrong way.
+- With many updates I'm making to this README, I found out I had been creating links on markdown in a totally wrong way.
 Fixed that already!!